lawromwal/source-for-blue-green-webapp/README.md

 echo "CLUSTER_NAME = " $CLUSTER_NAME
 ```

 Note: Before proceeding further, confirm to see that both the variables $INSTANCE_ROLE and $CLUSTER_NAME have values populated.

-IF not, please bring it to the attention of the workshop owner, possibly the IAM role naming convention may have changed with the version.
-Also, after EKS version 1.16 onwards, the k8 deploy API's using apps/v1beta1 is deprecated to apps/v1.
-The update has been made into the yaml files, however, if you are using an older version of EKS, you may need to modify this back.
+(After EKS version 1.16 onwards, the k8 deploy API's using apps/v1beta1 is deprecated to apps/v1.
+The update has been made into the yaml files, however, if you are using an older version of EKS, you may need to change this back).

 ```bash
 ./setup2.sh $AWS_REGION $INSTANCE_ROLE $CLUSTER_NAME
 ```

+### STOPPED HERE - BELOW is to-be-updated

-<b>Step3: Modify the ALB Security Group:</b>
+### Modify the ALB Security Group

 Modify the Security Group (ControlPlaneSecurityGroup) for the newly spawned Application Load Balancer to add an incoming rule to allow http port 80 for the 0.0.0.0/0.
 Services -> EC2 -> Load Balancer -> Select the latest created ALB -> Click Description Tab -> Scroll down to locate the Security Group Edit this security group to add a new rule with following parameters: http, 80, 0.0.0.0/0